Niwot Ridge, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 Niwot Ridge - 10.1 Miles Round-Trip

 The Niwot Ridge Trail climbs 1800' from the Long Lake Trailhead to a narrow, divisive ridge between the South St Vrain Creek and North Boulder Creek drainages.
-The latter is part of the Boulder Watershed, a string of six glacier-fed alpine lakes providing the balance of Boulder County's water supply.
-The Niwot Ridge Trail offers a rare glimpse down this secluded valley.
+The latter is part of the Boulder Watershed, a string of six alpine lakes that provide the balance of Boulder County's water supply.

 The Niwot Ridge Trail passes through the 1200 hectare Niwot Ridge Biosphere Reserve, established in 1979 for the study of alpine tundra.
 Visitors will enjoy diverse alpine landscapes, good trail conditions and arguably some of the best views in the Indian Peaks: